 Yokohama

 Yokohama is the second largest city in Japan by population, but it’s far less visited than nearby Tokyo.
 It’s a major port city with notable attractions like the Nippon Maru.
-Located in the Port of Yokohama, the Nippon Maru is a 1930’s wooden sailing ship that’s purportedly got enough miles on her to circumnavigate the globe dozens of times.
+Located in the Port of Yokohama, the Nippon Maru is a 1930s wooden sailing ship that purportedly got enough miles to circumnavigate the globe dozens of times.

-Though she’s getting a little long in the tooth, the old ship has been lovingly restored to near original condition.
-Over its lifespan, the ship has been a transport and training vessel and was still in use in the ’80s, when it was converted to a full-time museum.
+Though she’s getting a little old, the ship has been lovingly restored to near-original condition.
+Over its lifespan, the boat has been a transport and training vessel and was still in use in the ’80s, when it was converted to a full-time museum.

-At over 300 feet long, with 30 sails and an impressive array of masts, the ship serves to exhibit its own history and that of the Japanese Navy, whose officers were trained on the ship for generations.
-The ship and Yokohama Port Museum are located on the waterfront just across from the Landmark Tower and are an easy stroll from the Metro station.
+At over 300 feet long, with 30 sails and an impressive array of masts, the ship exhibits its own history and that of the Japanese Navy, whose officers were trained on the ship for generations.
+The ship and Yokohama Port Museum are on the waterfront just across from the Landmark Tower and are an easy stroll from the Metro station.

 Things To Do In Yokohama